Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Introduction

+The algorithm for the isolation problem involves an interesting combination of ideas from the group Steiner~\cite{gkr,ccgg} and minimum latency TSP~\cite{bccprs,cgrt,fhr} problems---it uses a greedy approach that is greedy with respect to two different criteria, namely the probability measure and the number of scenarios.
+This idea is formalized in our algorithm for the {\em partial latency} group Steiner (\lpgst) problem, which is a key subroutine for \isoprob.
+While this \lpgst problem is harder to approximate than the standard group Steiner tree (see Section~\ref{sec:prelim}), for which $O(\log^2n \log m)$ is the best approximation ratio, we show that it admits a better $\left(O(\log^2n),\,4\right)$ {\em bicriteria} approximation algorithm.
+Moreover, even this bicriteria approximation guarantee for \lpgst suffices to obtain an $O(\log^2n\cdot \log m)$-approximation algorithm for \isoprob.

+We also show that both \stsp and the isolation problem are $\Omega(\log^{2-\epsilon} n)$ hard to approximate even on tree metrics; our results are essentially best possible on such metrics, and we lose an extra logarithmic factor to go to general metrics, as in the group Steiner tree problem.
+Moreover, any improvement to the result in Theorem~\ref{thm:main2} would lead to a similar improvement for the group Steiner tree problem~\cite{gkr,hk03,cp05} which is a long-standing open question.

-For the special case of the \dtp, we show that we can use the min-sum set cover problem~\cite{FLT04} instead of the min-latency version of group Steiner tree; this avoids an $O(\log^2 n)$ loss in the approximation guarantee, and hence gives us an optimal $O(\log m)$-approximation for the \dtp.
-Our result further reinforces the close connection between the min-sum set cover problem and the \dtp that was first noticed by Chakravarthy et al.~\cite{cpram}.
+For the \dtp, we show that we can use a variant of minimum-sum set cover~\cite{FLT04} which is the special case of \lpgst on star-metrics.
+This avoids an $O(\log^2 n)$ loss in the approximation guarantee, and hence gives us an $O(\log m)$-approximation algorithm which is best possible~\cite{CPRAM11}.
+Although this variant of min-sum set cover is $\Omega(\log m)$-hard to approximate (it generalizes set cover as shown in Section~\ref{sec:prelim}), we again give a constant factor bicriteria approximation algorithm, which leads to the $O(\log m)$-approximation for optimal decision tree.
+Our result further reinforces the close connection between the min-sum set cover problem and the \dtp that was first noticed by~\cite{CPRAM11}.

-Finally, we consider the adaptive traveling repairman problem (\strp), which has the same input as \stsp, but we want to minimize the expected average response time of the vertices in the materialized demand set.
-Note that we cannot first isolate the scenario and then visit all its nodes, since a long isolation tour may negatively impact the response times.
-However, we show that our techniques for \stsp are robust, and can be used to get a similar approximation algorithm for the \strp.
+Finally, we consider the related adaptive traveling repairman problem (\strp), which has the same input as \stsp, but the objective is to minimize the expected sum of arrival times at vertices in the materialized demand set.
+In this setting, we cannot first isolate the scenario and then visit all its nodes, since a long isolation tour may negatively impact the arrival times.
+So \strp (unlike \stsp) cannot be reduced to the isolation problem.
+However, we show that our techniques for \stsp are robust, and can be used to obtain: \begin{theorem} There is an $O(\log^2 n \log m)$-approximation algorithm for the adaptive Traveling Repairman Problem, where $n$ is the number of vertices and $m$ the number of scenarios in the demand distribution. \end{theorem}